WHAT IS THE PURPOSE OF THIS DOCUMENT?

 - Employment details - Recruitment information (including copies of right to work documentation), recruitment date and method, recruitment source, professional qualifications and certifications, social contacts and business partners as references and other information included in a CV or cover letter or as part of the application process, previous employment background including past employers, military service, gaps in employment and all other information volunteered in relation to previous work experience, compensation history

-- Government Identification – National identification number, passport number, driver’s license number
+- Government Identification – National identification number, passport number, driver’s license number, where necessary and permitted

 - Education and Training History – completed degrees at schools, institutions, colleges and universities attended, diplomas or certificates awarded, special licenses, other diplomas awarded, professional interests, specializations, teaching experience, research interests, academic interests consultations, other related previous education including books, articles, reports and published audiovisual materials, details regarding groups, committees, functions held, special interests (EPP) and participation records

 - Personal Financial Data – Required or negotiated base compensation, other compensation, benefits, pension plan details, to the extent required and permitted to assess your suitability for the specific job background check information including, to the extent strictly permissible under applicable law, expenditures, rents, loans, mortgage and other forms of credit

 - System Identification data – Email account and instant messaging account, candidate ID, activity data from the candidate portal website

 - Disabilities and disability status, infirmity